Filiprogrammer/AlphabotSZUCar/docs/alphabot_build_instructions.md

 ![Battery case on the underside of the base plate](images/battery_case.jpg)

-Mount the FC-03 infrared sensor around the encoder wheel with an M2.5 screw.
+Mount an FC-03 infrared sensor around the encoder wheel with an M2.5 screw.
+Do the same thing around the other encoder wheel.

 ![FC-03 infrared sensor](images/fc-03_infrared_sensor.jpg)